 Making a landlords insurance claim

-This is why many landlords recognise the benefits of using a Loss Assessor if they need to make a specialist landlord insurance claim.
+This is why many landlords recognise the benefits of using a Loss Assessor if they need to make an insurance claim.
 It can be an overwhelming burden, particularly if the landlord lives a long way from the property, has an unrelated full-time job, or has multiple rented properties.
 Having to deal with a complicated insurance claim as well loss adjusters, surveyors and contractors, can be unmanageable.

 A landlord’s insurance claim often entails far more than just the reinstatement of the property and replacement of lost or damaged contents.
 Using a Loss Assessor can make all the difference, particularly when it comes to some of the more technical aspects of the claim.
 These might include: